nosfairal/snowTricks/README.md

 You also need an access to a SMTP server.

-Languages and libraries:
+**Framework, languages and libraries:**

+Framework: Symfony ^5.4.1

 This project is coded in PHP7, HTML5, CSS3, Twig and JS.

-Dependencies manager: Composer
+Dependencies manager: Composer 2.2.3

 Libraries included via Composer (used in fixtures):